-The 2-Week COBOL Sprint: How to Build a Scrum Team
+The Two-week COBOL Sprint: How to Build a Scrum Team

 Choosing Scrum Team Leadership Roles